sagar900aj/Computer-science-and-technology/Semester_3/📘 CST201 – Computer Programming (C)/README.md

 4. ✏️ Try practice problems
 5. ▶️ Run sample programs

-## 📜 License
-MIT License - ✨ feel free to use and share

 ## 🤝 Contributing
 🌟 Pull requests are welcome.
 For major changes, please open an issue first.